Shopify/polaris/polaris.shopify.com/content/components/pagination.md

   - fileName: pagination-with-label.tsx
     title: With label
     description: Add a label between navigation buttons to provide more context of the content being viewed by the user.
 ---

-# Pagination

-Use pagination to let merchants move through an ordered collection of items that has been split into pages.
-On the web, pagination uses buttons to move back and forth between pages.
-On iOS and Android, pagination uses infinite scrolling.

----

 ## Best practices